Language of Bargaining

-One interpretation could be that the buyer signals a comfort with silence and a lack of eagerness, effectively transferring the onus of driving the conversation onto the seller.
-This opens up the opportunity for the seller to consider the possibility of ceding ground on their asking price.
-For both buyer and seller, playing the ball into the other person's court appears effective.
+One interpretation could be that the buyer signals a passivity, allowing the seller to drive the conversation and establish their asking price and justification for it.
+Overall, these two patterns suggest that sellers benefit from controlling the direction of the conversation early on.

-Furthermore, LIWC category ``space'' is associated with seller success.
-This category consists of seller-spoken words early in the negotiation like ``small'', ``location'', ``big'', and ``room'', among many others, which are used in reference to various aspects of the house.
-Early discussion of this subject by the seller establishes a baseline justification for the housing price.
-This appears to play in favor of the seller as it clarifies the pretense that the asking price in question is substantive and sets the tone for a negotiation based on concrete considerations.

-One of the more salient LIWC features for buyer is ``b4-negemo'', predictive of a seller win.
-Prominent member words include ``unfortunately'', ``problem'', ``sorry'', ``lower'', and ``risk'', suggesting that it is ineffective to frame the negotiation explicitly as a conflict resolution rather than a positive cooperative process.
-Given that the buyer requires movement on the asking price to succeed, they should avoid language that explicitly acknowledges that the seller may be compromising their interests.
-This result echoes the important role of negative expressions on negotiation outcomes by \citet{barry2008negotiator}.